 There's a lot of options on offer in the S3 interface, but we won't need to use most of them to get our site set-up, so don't worry if it seems bewildering at first; just follow the steps below!

 - Head over to the Amazon S3 official website and click on the yellow Create an AWS Account button at the top-right of the page.

 - You'll need a free Amazon Web Services account to use this service; this is separate from your standard Amazon account so unless you've used AWS in the past you'll need to register.
 The procedure is very simple, but a credit card will be required even though the initial tier of service is free.

 - Once you've registered and/or logged-in, you'll be redirected to the AWS console.
-There's a lot of options here, but we don't need to worry about that; just highlight the Services menu at the top of the screen, then select the S3 item as seen in the screenshot.
+There's a lot of options here, but we don't need to worry about that; just highlight the Services menu at the top of the screen, then select the Storage and S3 item as seen in the screenshot.

-- On the next screen, click on the Create bucket button; think of a bucket as a place where you can dump files for different purposes, which in our case will be set to act as a website host.
+- On the next screen, click on the Create a bucket button; think of a bucket as a place where you can dump files for different purposes, which in our case will be set to act as a website host.

 - Now we need to start entering the settings for your bucket, starting with the Bucket name and Region.
 You may call the bucket whatever you want, as it'll be just for your reference.
 For the region, simply set it to whichever location is closest to you.

-- The next step in bucket creation is all about additional technical features like versioning or logging; the average user won't need to use these options so unless you're familiar with the options and know what you want to add, just leave the options disabled.
+- The next step in bucket creation is all about additional technical features like versioning or server-side encryption; the average user won't need to use these options so unless you're familiar with the options and know what you want to add, just leave the options disabled.

 - The last step is a review of the options from the previous steps, so just click Create bucket to finish.